NiteArie/dollar-to-cent/README.md

 ## Bonus Features

 * [ ] User can see how many were pennies, nickels, quarters and dimes from the total cents
+* [ ] User can see warning if invalid characters are entered